-Members make contributions toward their pledges in several different ways: by putting cash or a check in the offering plate on Sunday, by sending checks to the Church office, or by having an electronic bill payment service automatically send payments to the Church.
+Members make contributions toward their pledges in several different ways: by making an online contribution on Sunday, by sending checks to the Church office, or by having an electronic bill payment service automatically send payments to the Church.

 4. What is the Trust?

-The Church has an endowment, held in trust, to secure the long term financial stability and mission of First Church through prudent investing and spending.
-Individual bequests were critical in creating and building the Trust from its inception and they are just as important today for the future of First Church.
-We invite all interested members and friends to include First Church when drafting their will or preparing their estate plan.
+The Church has an endowment, held in trust, to secure the long term financial stability and mission of this Church through prudent investing and spending.
+Individual bequests were critical in creating and building the Trust from its inception and they are just as important today for the future of this Church.
+We invite all interested members and friends to include the Church when drafting their will or preparing their estate plan.